simple-frontend-dev/frontend-applications-split/README.md

 #### [Example setup](./examples/monorepository/different-url-per-application-module-federation/)

-## Seperate repositories
+## 2. Seperate repositories

 ### Why?

 There are use cases where seperate repositories per applications make sense.
 The most common ones are:

-- Compliance reasons: payment applications to adhere to Payment Card Industry Data Security Standard ([PCI DSS](https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard)) where you need stronger governance and audit trails
+- Compliance reasons: payment applications to adhere to Payment Card Industry Data Security Standard ([PCI DSS](https://en.wikipedia.org/wiki/Payment_Card_Industry_Data_Security_Standard)) where you need stronger governance and audit trails.
-- High independence between teams: though there are negative consequences to this, you might want to prefer the trade offs of highly siloed independent teams
+- High independence between teams: though there are negative consequences to this, you might want to prefer the trade offs of highly siloed, independent teams.

-### different domain per application
+### 2.1 Different domain per application

 When your applications are live under different domains, for example https://website-home.com and https://website-blog.com, then it is straightforward to use different repositories to serve your different frontend applications.